gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 I wanted to commentate on this kind of workflow, and so decided to do it again creating an explainer for *Scrabble*.
 This post documents my workflow in working with Claude 3.5 Sonnet and Artifacts for iterative diagramming.
 In this way, this post acts as an Appendix to the [*Scrabble* primer](https://gillandsiphon.github.io/posts/scrabble-case-study/) and [Claude Artifacts](https://gillandsiphon.github.io/posts/claude-artifacts/) posts.

-# Iterative Diagramming: Scrabble Case Study
+# Diagramming a Scrabble Explainer

 ## Brainstorming